 AI in education: Four real world uses

-AI in education is a field of evolving research, development, and implementation.
+Artificial intelligence (AI) in education is a field of evolving research, development and implementation.
 In elementary to high school education, we’re seeing the application of intelligent tutors and smart learning content.
-This technology analyzes results to discover weaknesses, sets new challenges, and offers advice.
+This technology analyzes results to discover weaknesses, sets new challenges and offers advice.

 In this article, we’ll look at AI in education through a number of current technologies.
 We’ll examine what they are, where they’re in use, and the AI data and machine learning models behind them.

 Intelligent tutoring systems

 What it is: Intelligent tutoring systems are an AI-powered version of individual lessons, where AI takes the place of human tutors.
 So, the ideal intelligent tutoring system is just like a human tutor.
 It recognizes student errors, teaches them the correct answers and tailors future work to address needs and weaknesses.
 Implementation of intelligent tutoring means giving more students access to individualized learning systems and attention that might otherwise be unavailable.

 How it works: Intelligent tutoring systems are powered by databases filled with data annotated specifically for modules within topics of study.
 This includes potential answers, mistakes and statistical data related to student progression, difficulty level and related topics.
 To start, students work through lessons and the system compares their answers to the database, correcting them as necessary.
 As the student gets deeper into their study, the system recommends follow-up work and individualized material based on progress.
 The more students use an intelligent tutoring system, the more the database grows, and with the help of human fine-tuning, it grows more accurate and attentive.